acoppes/unity-gemserk-utilities/Packages/com.gemserk.aseprite/Readme.md

 # Unity Aseprite Importer

-It is basically a helper to run Aseprite export from within Unity using command line arguments.
+It is basically a helper to run Aseprite export command line tools from within Unity.

 ## Aseprite Import Data